 Developing a strong brand identity comes down to creating a consistent voice that can be easily translated across multiple social channels and platforms.

-In order to find that specific group of people, you have to look at some demographics:
+To find that specific group of people, you have to look at some demographics:

 For example, if you’re a single food truck service in Washington, DC, it wouldn’t make sense to advertise your famous vegan burritos in Alaska.
 If you’re opening up a cigar bar downtown, you probably don’t need to advertise to women under 25 with interests in DIY crafting.